 pythonlib

 Classes, exceptions, and methods to run Python code in a remote process.
-Python >=3.6 supported
+PyJectify supports instrumenting Python >=3.6.

 class pyjectify.windows.modules.pythonlib.PythonLib(process: ProcessHandle, python_mod: PE | None = None)[source]

-This class provides methods to run Python inside a target process
+This class provides methods to run Python inside a target process.

 Handle to the Python library loaded in the target process

-setprogramname(programname: str) None[source]
+set_program_name(name: str) None[source]

 Set the value of the argv[0] argument to the main() function